kelseyhightower/kubernetes-the-hard-way/docs/certificate-authority.md

 # Certificate Authority

-In this lab you will setup the necessary PKI infrastructure to secure the Kuberentes API for remote communication.
-This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to bootstrap a Certificate Authority.
+In this lab you will setup the necessary PKI infrastructure to secure the Kuberentes components.
+This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to bootstrap a Certificate Authority and generate TLS certificates.

+## Install CFSSL

+Follow the [CFSSL installation guide](https://github.com/cloudflare/cfssl#installation) and install `cfssl` and `cfssljson` binaries.

 ## Initialize a CA